 Moon and Star Serving Trays

-The crescent moon (Hilal) and star are iconic symbols of Islam.
-Shaped as trays, they are a hit at any Eid party.
-Made of bamboo, gold-colored metal, or white ceramic, they are perfect for serving dates, nuts, or small cookies (maamoul).
-This elegant gift is very practical and facilitates the presentation of snacks in an attractive way, while also serving as a table decoration in its own right.
+The crescent moon (Hilal) and star are iconic symbols of Islam, making trays in these shapes a hit at any Eid party.
+You can find beautiful versions in bamboo, gold-colored metal, or white ceramic, perfect for serving dates, nuts, or traditional cookies like maamoul.
+This elegant Eid gift is both practical and decorative, allowing hosts to present snacks in an attractive way.
+Even when empty, it serves as a stunning table centerpiece.

 - Flexible two-piece design